ss-continuum/asss/README.md

 # A Small Subspace Server
-A server for the multiplayer game subspace.
-This is a fork that is running on SSCJ Devastation.
-This fork fixes numerous stability issues, and should make installation easier.
+A zone server for the multiplayer game subspace.

 ## Dependencies
 * Python 2